TrendingTechnology/saga/readme.md

 ## Background

+> A lot of this content is spewed from personal research.

-A lot of developers seem to either love or hate JavaScript because of its very nature.
-The language had received tons of backlash for tons of reasons.
+A lot of developers seem to either love or hate JavaScript, and the extremes are more pronounced when compared to other programming language.
 Take weak typing for example.
-Sometimes JavaScript would silently convert a value in one type in order to make the operation work, but most of the time that would introduce bugs that we would not notice, and only realize it when it's very late.
+Sometimes JavaScript would silently convert a value in one type in order to make the operation work, but that would only create bugs and problems we won't see until it's too late.

-The NPM ecosystem is dependency-heavy.
-Shipping JavaScript projects inevitably drags in a lot of code, lots of which the project does not actually use, and is laying dormant, resulting in an application that is normally gigabytes in size when the project code is only tens or hundreds of megabytes.
-That calls for a lot of new languages, such as TypeScript, ReScript, Scala.js, Elm, PureScript, and countless others, all relying on other ecosystems besides JavaScript to compile their code into JavaScript.
+The NPM ecosystem is astronomically reliant on dependencies.
+People often complain that their JS projects are gigabytes in size, most of which is either boilerplate or dead code.
+Tons of projects rely on one-liner projects, resulting in them crumbling down whever something absurd happens, something rarely seen in other programming languages.

+Will that call for a change?
+Are we taking a step into a new direction?

 Many of us realized how can we fix this without having to worry about this madness?
 One to take note here, when it comes to the web, everything is forced, there will be only one way to develop something for the web --- JavaScript.

 ## What is Nyx, exactly?

-Nyx is a language with a simple and succinct syntax like Ruby, the flexibility of F# and Scala, the performance of C# and Haskell, and the versatility of Python and JavaScript.
-Nyx targets the JavaScript and Python runtimes, which means you can use Nyx on mobile, desktop, the web, the cloud, the server, and more.
-And always the latest, so you're never missing out.
+Nyx is inspired by many languages: Ruby and ReasonML (syntax), Scala and Haskell (concept), C# (runtime performance), and most importantly, Python and JavaScript (versatility).
+Nyx targets both the Python and JavaScript ecosystems and their runtimes, which opens new possibilities while combining the best features from both languages.

+#### Fluff

+- Nyx adheres to Semantic Versioning (semver).
+- All of its versions are named like Warframe updates, where the _fictitious_ word is named after a programming language or framework.
+"Plains of Rubiya" would be the first.

 ## Roadmap

-This document serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of Nyx's language features.
+This document is a quick and informative guide targeted at existing JavaScript developers and those interested in learning a completely new and in-progress programming language, and those looking forward to contribute to this document.

 Should you feel something needs to be corrected, feel free to make a pull request.
 I'm only a single person, so I'm looking forward to complete the documentation and language reference, so I can get started with coding the compiler.

+Things to do before **Version 1.0.0**

-- [ ] Documentation & Wiki
+- [ ] Syntax concepts
 - [x] Syntax highlighting and theme (constantly being updated)
-- [ ] Language reference
+- [ ] Language reference (does Nyx need)
-- [ ] Parser and compiler
+- [ ] Compiler and Pretty-Printer
 - [ ] Package manager
 - [ ] Standard library
-- [ ] Editor support (Visual Studio Code)
+- [ ] Editor support (VS Code, Atom, Eclipse, Sublime, Nova\*)
 - [ ] Logo and online documentation website

 \*Backus-Naur Form (BNF): https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form

+### Contents

+1. An Introduction
+2. Installation
+3. Overview
+4. The Basics
+    - Your First Program
+    - Code Structure
+    - Comments
+    - Embedding Raw Code
+5. Variables
+    - `var` and `val`
+    - Destructuring
+6. Data Types
+    - the Type System
+    - Booleans `bool`
+    - Integers and Floats
+      - Arithmetic and Bitwise Operations
+    - Strings `str`
+      - String Operations
+      - Template Strings
+      - Basic and Extended Slicing
+      - Regular Expressions
+    - Data Structures
+      - Lists (Arrays)
+      - Sets and Maps
+      - Immutable Collections
+      - Destructuring
+    - Regular Expressions
+      - Block Regexes
+      - Syntax Reference
+7. Control Flow and Operators
+    - Code Blocks
+    - Decision Making
+    - Loops and Comprehensions
+      - For Loops
+      - The While Family
+      - Control Transfer Statements
+    - Queries
+    - Switch, Debunked
+    - Pattern Matching
+    - Errors
+8. Functions
+    - An Introduction to FP
+    - Named and Anonymous Functions
+    - Recursive Functions
+    - Piping and Composition
+    - Currying
+    - Generators
+9. Classes
+    - An Introduction to OOP
+    - Constructors
+    - Methods and Attributes
+    - Modifiers
+    - Getters and Setters
+    - Traits and Extensions
+    - Objects and Records
+10. Modules
+    - Imports and Exports
+    - Using Node Modules
+    - The Module System
+    - Namespaces vs Modules
+11. Concurrency
+    - Callbacks
+    - Promises
+    - The Sequence and Parallel Blocks
+12. Types
+    - `any`, `mixed` and `empty`
+    - Typed Aliases
+    - Literal Types
+    - Type Operators
+    - Data Structures
+    - Interfaces
+13. Advanced Topics
+    - Types
+      - Enumerations
+      - Fragments
+      - Constraints
+      - Recursive Types
+    - Math
+    - Domain-Specific Extensions
+      - Custom Operators
+      - Custom Blocks
+      - Macros and Procedures
+    - Advanced Regex
+      - Regex Operations
+      - Text Processing
+    - Date and Time
+    - The File System
+    - JSX, CSS and GraphQL
+14. The Standard Library - A Tour
+    - Test-Driven Development
+    - File System and I/O
+    - Serialization
+    - Collections
+    - Text Processing
+    - Internationalization
+    - Natural Language Processing
+    - Machine Learning\*
+    - Mathematical Computing
+    - Cryptography
+    - Science\*
+    - Data Analysis\*
+    - Reactive Programming
+    - Asynchronous Programming
+    - Functional Programming
+    - Object-Oriented Programming
+    - Markup and Styling
+    - Web APIs
+    - Domain-Specific Language Extensions
+15. Appendix
+    - References
+      - Operators & Precedence
+      - Regular Expressions
+      - Format Language Specification
+      - J-expressions
+      - Keywords, Declarations and Modifiers

 ### Installation and Architecture